 - (6) Respondent must be assigned a probation monitor.
 Respondent must promptly review the terms and conditions of probation with the probation monitor to establish a manner and schedule of compliance.
 During the period of probation, Respondent must furnish to the monitor such reports as may be requested, in addition to the quarterly reports required to be submitted to the Office of Probation.
 Respondent must cooperate fully with the probation monitor. - (7) Subject to assertion of applicable privileges, Respondent must answer fully, promptly and truthfully any inquiries of the Office of Probation and any probation monitor assigned under these conditions which are directed to Respondent personally or in writing relating to whether Respondent is complying or has complied with the probation conditions. - (8) Within one (1) year of the effective date of the discipline herein, Respondent must provide to the Office of Probation satisfactory proof of attendance at a session of the Ethics School, and passage of the test given at the end of that session. - No Ethics School recommended.
-Reason: Respondent took State Bar Ethics School in Summer 2012 in connection with Case Nos.
-09-O-11191, et al. (See Rules Proc. of the State Bar, Rule 5.135(A). - (9) Respondent must comply with all conditions of probation imposed in the underlying criminal matter and must so declare under penalty of perjury in conjunction with any quarterly report to be filed with the Office of Probation. - (10) The following conditions are attached hereto and incorporated:
+Reason: Respondent attended Ethics School on August 23, 2012 and passed the test given at the end of the session.
+(See Rules of Proc., rule 5.135(A) [requirement that attorney attend Ethics School is discretionary where the attorney completed Ethics School within the prior two years]). - (9) Respondent must comply with all conditions of probation imposed in the underlying criminal matter and must so declare under penalty of perjury in conjunction with any quarterly report to be filed with the Office of Probation.

+(10) The following conditions are attached hereto and incorporated: